je-r/JavaScript-and-NodeJS-snippets/node.js-GraphQL-server-and-web-server-together/README.md

 3.3) press "Play" (>) button and observe result of the web service call

+3.4) open in browser URL: http://localhost:4000/web
+and observe "hello there!" in HTML directly

 (note: Facebook employees internally use *.graphql extension themselves)